mofe-stack/PeerConf/README.md

 python peerconf/cell2_run.py
 ```

-same for `deepconf/`. cell also 1 shards across every gpu it finds, so set `TP` at the top
+same for `deepconf/`. cell 1 also shards across every gpu it finds, so set `TP` at the
-of that file if you want to use fewer gpus.
+top of that file to the number of gpus you want to use.

 ## settings

 everything that can be changed is at the top of cell 2 in the control panel